-Beloved British action/comedy director Edgar Wright (Shaun of the Dead, Hot Fuzz, Scott Pilgrim vs. the World) returns to the silver screen for another colourful and exciting masterpiece of filmmaking.
+Beloved British action-comedy writer-director Edgar Wright (Shaun of the Dead, Hot Fuzz, Scott Pilgrim vs. the World) returns to the silver screen for another colourful and exciting masterpiece of filmmaking.
 As one of my all-time favourite directors, writes and directs another wonderfully crafted story, in this fast-paced and pretty thrilling crime flick.

 Plot Summary: A talented young getaway driver (Baby), who uses music to drown-out the criminal world around him.
 Soon meets the girl of his dreams at a local diner, seeing it as his opportunity to ditch his criminal life and make a clean getaway.
 But he must face the music when a doomed heist threatens his life, love and freedom.

 As the story would imply, we spend a large portion of the film listening to our protagonist’s playlist just as he does.
 As nearly every scene with the playlist is timed exactly to the music, every tap, bang and screech.
 Whatever the location or character, the film never fails to make use of the catchy songs within the narrative, this is also where I have to mention the outstanding editing, as the film is always in sync with the songs, even through it’s cuts to other shots or scenes.
 The editing is always fast, fluid and perfectly on-time, every-time.

 The film never really fails at being engaging for the audience due to the combination of the brilliant writing and acting, with the main cast portrayed well by Ansel Elgort and Kevin Spacey.
 However, my personal favourite of the cast has to be John Hamm as ‘Buddy’ however, who was funny, charming and menacing throughout.
 This is unfortunately where my one criticisms of the film comes in however, as Lily James’ character: ‘Debora’ although likeable, is given little-to-no development throughout the story, and by the end of the film is nothing more than a bland love interest.